risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

 The information presented above provides a brief overview of the data ingestion process in RisingWave.
 To gain a more comprehensive understanding of this process, the following topics in this section will delve deeper into the subject matter.
 Here is a brief introduction to what you can expect to find in each topic:

-- For more detailed information about the types, formats, and encoding options of sources, see [Source types](/ingest/source-types.md) and [Formats and encoding](/ingest/formats-and-encoding.md).
+- For more detailed information about the types, formats, and encoding options of sources, see [Formats and encoding](/ingest/formats-and-encoding.md).

 - For the complete list of the sources and formats supported in RisingWave, see [Supported sources and formats](/ingest/supported-sources-and-formats.md).